 1. Jeep Tours Are Available To Some Vortexes

-If you prefer a four-wheeling adventure, some of the vortex sites are available on jeep tours that traverse Sedona’s rugged terrain to get visitors to the sites, or at least nearby.
+If you prefer a four-wheeling adventure, some of the vortex energy sites are available on jeep tours that traverse Sedona’s rugged terrain to get visitors to the sites, or at least nearby.
 Earth Wisdom Jeep Tours offers a Scenic Vortex Jeep Tour that includes an introduction to “the facts, feeling, and fallacies of Sedona’s vortex energy spot lore,” according to the tour’s website, and will take you to at least two vortices.
 The Pink Jeep Adventure Tours offers a Touch the Earth Tour that allows visitors to experience the calming nature of Mystic Vista or Airport Mesa.

 2. Don’t Try To Do It In One Day

 If it is your goal to visit all of the famous vortex sites, it’s probably best to split them up between 2 or 3 days.
-Several of the hikes are fairly strenuous and can take 2 to 3 hours to complete.
+Several of the Sedona hikes are fairly strenuous and can take 2 to 3 hours to complete.

 3. Easier Options Are Available